-If you are building your own libraries you can take the source files from our Git repository.
+If you are building your own libraries you can take either the source files from our latest:

 Building the OpenCV library from scratch requires a couple of tools installed beforehand:

 OpenCV may come in multiple flavors.
 There is a “core” section that will work on its own.
-Nevertheless, there is a couple of tools, libraries made by 3rd parties that offer services of which the OpenCV may take advantage.
-These will improve its capabilities in many ways.
+Nevertheless, they are a couple of tools, libraries made by other organizations (so called 3rd parties) that offer services of which the OpenCV may take advantage.
+These will improve in many ways its capabilities.
 In order to use any of them, you need to download and install them on your system.

-Now we will describe the steps to follow for a full build (using all the above frameworks, tools and libraries).
-If you do not need the support for some of these you can just freely skip this section.
+Now I will describe the steps to follow for a full build (using all the above frameworks, tools and libraries).
+If you do not need the support for some of these you can just freely skip those parts.

 Make sure you have a working IDE with a valid compiler.
 In case of the Microsoft Visual Studio just install it and make sure it starts up.

 Install CMake.
 Simply follow the wizard, no need to add it to the path.
 The default install options are great.
 No need to change them.

-Install TortoiseGit.
+Install TortoiseSVN.
 Choose the 32 or 64 bit version according to the type of OS you work in.
-While installing, locate your msysgit (if it doesn’t do that automatically).
-Follow the wizard – the default options are OK for the most part.
+Again follow the wizard, default options are good.
+Restart of your system is required.

-Choose a directory in your file system, where you will download the OpenCV libraries to.
+Choose a directory in your file system where you will download the OpenCV libraries.
 I recommend creating a new one that has short path and no special charachters in it, for example D:/OpenCV.
 During this tutorial I’ll suppose you’ve done so.
 If you use a different directory just change this front part of the path in my future examples.
 Then, Right Click ‣ SVN Checkout... in the directory.